About Commiphora

 Scroll down or click on the following quick links to learn more about Commpiphora Eco Park.

 When investing in Commiphora you receive the full title for the property and automatically become a member of the non-profit company (Commiphora Home Owners Association – CHOA).
-The CHOA compiles and manages the homeowners' rules, provides architectural guidelines, and is responsible for services, maintenance of infrastructure, land use and environmental management.
-The CHOA also owns the common areas, infrastructure and game.
+The CHOA manage the development in accordance with the MOI and Rules of the Company.
+The development has fantastic lifestyle opportunities like unobstructed views, natural rock formations, large trees, silence and privacy.
+Game roam freely between the six permanent waterholes, plateau and open fields.

 At present, it hosts up to 25 species, including giraffe, kudu, impala, gemsbok, blesbuck, waterbuck, steenbok, duiker, warthog, bushbuck, bushpig, zebra, honey badger, leopard, baboon, vervet monkey, brown hyaena, caracal, banded mongoose, African sivet, dwarf mongoose, black backed jackal, ant-bear, porcupine, tree squirrel, rock dassie, hare and bush baby.
 The different habitats further provide a haven for a large variety of birdlife.